kotoko/program-tester-python/README.md

 * display user-friendly results with colors

 ## Installation
-Following commands should be done in linux console.
+Following commands should be typed in linux terminal.

 ### Minimal installation
 Download script `program-tester.py`: